pulumi/terraform-provider-aws/website/docs/r/iam_user_policy.html.markdown

 The following arguments are supported:

 * `policy` - (Required) The policy document.
 This is a JSON formatted string.
-For more information about building AWS IAM policy documents with Terraform, see the [AWS IAM Policy Document Guide](https://learn.hashicorp.com/terraform/aws/iam-policy).
 * `name` - (Optional) The name of the policy.
-If omitted, Terraform will assign a random, unique name.
+If omitted, the provider will assign a random, unique name.
 * `name_prefix` - (Optional, Forces new resource) Creates a unique name beginning with the specified prefix.
 Conflicts with `name`.
 * `user` - (Required) IAM user to which to attach this policy.